Strategies

 Returns expiration dates for an option chain for a particular exchange.

-Using the chains dictionary obtained from get_chains finds all of the expiry dates for the option chains on a given exchange.
+Using the chains dictionary obtained from get_chains finds all expiry dates for the option chains on a given exchange.
 The return list is sorted.

 • chains (dictionary of dictionaries) – The chains dictionary created by get_chains method.